 Imagine this: you wake up early in the morning, go to school, study, study, study, eat a little food, study some more, talk to your friends for a bit, study, and then go to sleep.
 Sound familiar?
 Me too.
 This was my life right up until this year; when I packed my bags and moved to Madrid (Spain) to spend a semester living, teaching, and adventuring abroad.
 During my final year of high school, I decided that I wanted to take a year for myself to figure out what my next steps were in life.
-So after hearing a program where you could live and teach in Spain, I decided to take the plunge, apply for gap year jobs for a semester, and then move to Europe.
+So after hearing a program where you could live and teach in Spain, I decided to take the plunge, apply for a gap year work experience for a semester, and then move to Europe.

 There are a plethora of reasons why this was one of the greatest decisions I’ve ever made.
 Here are just a few: